 It is not really common to use sprayers for painting canvases or paper, but it is more used with painting flat areas, furniture and wall.

-9 – Use a roller instead of brush
+9 – Use a roller instead of a brush

 Another good alternative to a brush is a roller.
 Rollers are commonly used to paint walls.

-If you are just planning to paint some pieces at your house, buy a set: for example, the set of 3 foam rolls, 1 roller and 1 tray will cost only $8.99 on Amazon.
+If you are just planning to paint some pieces at your house, buy a set: for example, the set of 3 foam rolls, 1 roller, and 1 tray will cost only around $10 on Amazon.

 If you are looking for more professional rollers, check reviews and Homedepot.

-The size of the roller depends on how large the surface you’ll paint on is.
+The size of the roller depends on how large the surface you’ll paint on.

 Painting with rollers, make sure you use the right amount of paint: paint is not dripping, but the roller is fully loaded.